Article 5.

 (d) Offenses. - A person who commits any one or more of the following offenses is guilty of a Class 2 misdemeanor:

-(1) Engages in or offers to engage in the construction, installation, repair, or inspection of an on‑site wastewater system without the appropriate certificate for the grade level of on‑site wastewater system.
+(1) Engages in or offers to engage in the construction, installation, repair, evaluation, or inspection of an on-site wastewater system without the appropriate certification.

 (2) Gives false or forged evidence of any kind in obtaining a certificate.